TVIP-MultiBio Door Reader

 Access Control That Monitors Body Temperature and Face Mask

-This biometric door reader-controller combines a powerful thermal camera and the latest face and palm recognition algorithm that is supported by an optimized dual-core processor.
+This biometric reader-controller combines a powerful thermal camera and the latest face and palm recognition algorithm that is supported by an optimized dual-core processor.

 Door Reader That Helps Hospitals, Businesses, and Schools